Friedrich482/me/apps/admin/README.md

 npm run build
 ```

+## Deployment

+The admin dahsboard is currently deployed on [admin.friedrichwt.dev](https://admin.friedrichwt.dev)

 ## Containerization

 To dockerize the application, you need to place yourself at the root of the monorepo, then